DucManhPhan/DucManhPhan.github.io/_posts/2020-01-20-How-to-solve-tree-problems-recursively.md

 Let's go on discussing the question about maximum depth but using a different way of thinking: for a single node of the tree, what will be the maximum depth x of the subtree rooted at itself?

-If we know the maximum depth l of the subtree rooted at its left child and the maximum depth r of the subtree rooted at its right child, can we answer the previous question?
+If we know the maximum depth l of the subtree rooted at its left child and the maximum depth of the subtree rooted at its right child, can we answer the previous question?
 Of course yes, we can choose the maximum between them and add 1 to get the maximum depth of the subtree rooted at the current node.
 That is x = max(l, r) + 1.

 It means that for each node, we can get the answer after solving the problem for its children.
 Therefore, we can solve this problem using a "bottom-up" solution.
 Here is the pseudocode for the recursive function maximum_depth(root):